Sankalp India Foundation

-Sankalp India Foundations is a Bangalore-based non-government organisation.
+Sankalp India Foundation is a Bangalore-based non-government organisation.
 It is a youth organisation working for blood donation, thalassemia, bone marrow transplantation and disaster relief.

-Voluntary Blood Donation
+Voluntary blood donation

 Since 2003, it has been working for voluntary blood donation in Karnataka.
 A blood helpline is run by the organisation.
-It also organizes several blood donation camps.
-It is one of the pioneer organisations which helps patients worldwide with a rare blood group "Bombay Blood Group" (also known as hh blood group).
+It is one of the pioneer organisations which helps patients worldwide with a rare blood group, Bombay Blood Group (also known as hh blood group).

-Sankalp India Foundation has done extensive work in the areas of quality and safety of blood donation camps, studying the extent of non-compliance and adverse donor events blood banks in voluntary blood donation camps.
+Sankalp India Foundation organizes several blood donation camps.
+It has conducted extensive work regarding the quality and safety of blood donation camps, studying the extent of non-compliance and adverse donor events blood banks in voluntary blood donation camps.